KDE/websites-docs-plasma-mobile-org/AppDevelopment.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Edit the files to fit your naming and needs.
-In each command, replace “io.you.newapp” and “newapp” with the id and name you want to use
+In each command, replace “io.you.newapp” and “newapp” with the id and name you want to use.

 ::